 Step 1: Carefully review the information on the Grant Guidelines and Procedures page.

 The information on the Grant and Guidelines and Procedures page will indicate if your organization is eligible for a corporate or Fluor Foundation grant.
-If your organization is located outside the United States, please click here to send a message to Community Relations, which will be forwarded to the appropriate contact.

 Click here for a printable version of Fluor’s grant application.

 Step 2: Create an account or log in to an existing account.